- Visualize and analyze existing data.

 Enable geodatabase functionality

-You might decide at some point that you need geodatabase functionality in your database, such as topology, networks, or versioned editing.
-You can create a geodatabase administrator user, and, while connected to the database as that user, you can enable a geodatabase in those databases in which it is supported.
+If you need geodatabase functionality in your database, such as topology, networks, or versioned editing, you can create a geodatabase administrator user, and, while connected to the database as that user, you can enable a geodatabase in those databases in which it is supported.
 This creates the system tables, types, procedures, and functions needed to use a geodatabase.

 You cannot enable a geodatabase in a cloud data warehouse.